tdp2110/TmpLisp/README.md

 # TmpLisp

-Attempt at implementing the Scheme dialect of Lisp in C++ Template Metaprogramming (work in progress).
+An ad-hoc, informally-specified, bug-ridden, slow implementation of half of the Scheme dialect of Lisp, implemented in template metaprogramming.

 I'm not the first person to attempt this.

 _Requires C++17 and Python3_